Nusiq/mcblend/docs/tips_and_tricks/index.md

 ![](../img/framerate_setting.png)

 ## World unit scale
-By default 1 meter in your model is equal to one block in Minecraft.
-One meter in Minecraft model is 16 pixels on the texture of the model.
-You might want to measure the size in pixels instead of meters.
-You can change the setting that you can find under `Scene properties -> Unit scale`.
-Changing the value of this property to 16 will cause that one meter of your Blender model will be converted into 1 pixel in Minecraft.
+By default 1 meter in Blender is equal to one block in Minecraft.
+One Minecraft meter is 16 units of length of the model.
+You might want to measure the size of the model using these units instead of meters.
+You can go to `Scene properties -> Unit scale` to scale the units used in blender.
+Changing the value of this property to 16 will cause that one length unit in Blender model will be equal to one length unit of your model.

 ![](../img/unit_scale_setting.png)